Panachage

+Panachage (/ˌpænəˈʃɑːʒ/, from French meaning "blend, mixture") is a mixed single vote variant of list proportional representation.
+In panachage, voters support individual candidates (rather than parties).
+Voters have multiple votes, which they can split between individual candidates in different party lists.
+Seats are allocated to each party based on the number of votes for all of its candidates.
+Seats allocated to a party go to that party's most-popular candidates (assuming a fully open list).

-Panachage (/ˌpænəˈʃɑːʒ/, from French meaning "blend, mixture") is the name given to a procedure provided for in several open-list variants of the party-list proportional representation system.
-It gives voters more than one vote in the same ballot and allows them to distribute their votes between or among individual candidates from different party lists.
-It is used in elections at all levels in Liechtenstein, Luxembourg, and Switzerland; in congressional elections in Ecuador, El Salvador, and Honduras; and in local elections in a majority of German states, in Czechia, and in French communes with under 1,000 inhabitants.
+The system is used in legislative elections for Liechtenstein, Luxembourg, Mauritius and Switzerland; in national elections in Ecuador, El Salvador, and Honduras; and in local elections in a majority of German states, in Czechia, and in French communes with under 1,000 inhabitants.